FrankRay78/InstructionOS/README.md

 ## Progress

-InstructionOS isn't a fully-fledged 'operating system', but it does boot and is being actively developed.
+InstructionOS isn't a fully-fledged 'operating system' yet, but it does boot and is being actively developed.
 The obligatory screenshot (which is pretty underwhelming at the moment) is here:

 ![Screenshot from 2024-06-11 11-31-02](https://github.com/FrankRay78/InstructionOS/assets/52075808/025c2eed-c4d0-4208-a3d0-ce08dde13121)